git/git.github.io/rev_news/drafts/edition-116.md

 * What is your toolbox for interacting with the mailing list and for development of Git?

-  I used git’s `send-email` to send patches to the mailing list (especially the `--compose` and `--annotate` flags) and Gmail’s online client to convey non-patch mails.
+  I used Git’s `send-email` to send patches to the mailing list (especially the `--compose` and `--annotate` flags) and Gmail’s online client to convey non-patch mails.
 For developing Git, I used Vim as the editor on an Ubuntu machine and Git as the version control software (duh).